 Effective marketing strategies are constantly changing, so your marketing research process is never completely finished.
 Your team should continue to follow the research process to stay innovative and reach more people.
 Continue to evaluate your results to learn what things you could improve.
 If your marketing plan is working well, make note of your growth and success.

 Here are some useful tips to keep in mind throughout the marketing research process:

-- Share your results with everyone.
-Though your results might be most useful for the marketing team, they also could help your company’s other departments understand more about your customers or reasoning for your marketing plan.
+Though your results might be most useful for the marketing team, they also could help your company’s other departments understand more about your customers or the reasoning for your marketing plan.
 Compile all your data and findings into a PowerPoint and share it with every employee or present it at your next company meeting.

 Now that you understand the marketing research process, your team can get started on gathering useful information that can help you shape your marketing strategies.
 By consistently doing marketing research, you can learn key insights about your customers and market trends.
 These insights can help your marketing plans can be more effective for your brand.